cysouw/diathesis/text/c05_preverbs.md

 There are many preverb alternations without diathesis.
 I distinguish three different kinds here:

-- first, verbs that do not show any diathesis when a preverb is added,
+- first, verbs (with adjectival predicates as a subclass) that do not show any diathesis when a preverb is added,
 - second, verbs that show no difference in argument marking, but that show differences in the attributive usage of participles,
 - and, third, verbs that show no difference in argument marking, but the prefixed verb has an obligatory reflexive pronoun.

-### --- Preverb alternations without diathesis{.unnumbered}
+### --- Preverb alternations without diathesis {.unnumbered}

 It is very common for a prefixed verb not to show any change in valency.
 The most widespread kind is for nominative-accusative verb to not show a change in valency, like *essen* 'to eat' and *aufessen* 'to eat completely' \Next, see [@sec:preverb-transitive-without-diathesis].